Jump to:

 Before you begin repairing or replacing your shower diverter, there are a few things you’ll want to consider:

-- Make sure you’re following instructions for the correct valve of your shower diverter.
+• Make sure you’re following the instructions for the correct valve on your shower diverter.

-- Remember to seal the drain before repairing to ensure you don’t lose any small screws or other parts down the drain.
+• Remember to seal the drain before repairing it to ensure you don’t lose any small screws or other parts down the drain.

 Frequently Asked Questions